Procore API Security Overview

 Deprecation of Traditional Service Accounts

 Traditional Service Accounts were deprecated on December 9, 2021.
-All traditional service accounts will be sunset on a future date to be announced.
+Beginning January 21, 2025, we will no longer allow the creation of new Traditional Service Accounts.
+Existing Traditional Service Accounts will continue to function until March 24, 2025.
 As a result of this deprecation, developers of data connection applications that currently use traditional service accounts are required to update their applications to use Developer Managed Service Accounts (DMMSAs), and customers will be required to install these updated applications before the sunset date.
 See the following articles for information on DMSAs and steps for migrating your projects from traditional service accounts.

 Service accounts, which are created and managed by company administrators using the Procore web application, can only be used to access API data within the company account in which they are created.
 Service accounts do not utilize refresh tokens, but rather use their Client ID and Client Secret to generate a new access token that lasts for 1.5 hours each time they are used to make API requests.
 See Using the OAuth 2.0 Client Credentials Grant Type for additional information.
 Service accounts do not act on behalf of an existing Procore user, but rather they utilize a Directory contact that is generated automatically upon creation of the service account.
 Service account permissions and access are controlled by the permissions settings for the Directory contact.
 By default, upon initial creation a service account will have no permissions (‘None’) to view any data within the company it is created in.
 Procore administrators must manually specify elevated permissions to the service account in order for it to have access to more data.
 A service account has an auto-generated @procore.com email address which is inaccessible and cannot be used to set a password or log in to the Procore web/mobile applications.